JibranKalia/personal-website-v2/content/blog/note-taking-in-quiver/index.md

 ![Note Interface](./resources/5w6C13A10149E0B014A5586D91DCFBB62.png)

 Yup.
 I am a fan.
-Thank You for reading.
+Thank you for reading.